ChickTech/mobile-app-tutorial/math/index.rst

 Now it's time to put some of the skills you acquired to tackle some basic math problems.
-Create a new project in App Inventor and name it "Math".
+Create a new project in App Inventor and name it "Addition".
 Build the screen shown in the following image:

 .. image:: math-screen.png